Hernando County Detention Division

 adopted by the committee.

-Florida Corrections Accreditation Committee (FCAC)
+Florida Corrections Accreditation Commission (FCAC)

 An accreditation program has long been recognized as a means of maintaining the highest